 Planning a solo trip: things to consider

-I’m not big on planning, but extensive research and organizing proved to be invaluable when I prepared for my brief, yet intense, Bay Area-Yosemite-Sierras road trip in California.
+I’m not big on planning.
+In fact, I prefer to roll with my travels.
+However, extensive research and organizing proved to be invaluable when I prepared for my brief, yet intense, Bay Area-Yosemite-Sierras road trip in California.

-Most importantly, I had to consider safety precautions–hiking in areas where I wouldn’t be completely isolated and keeping food on me at all times rather than the car, to prevent bears tearing apart my cute Ford rental.
+Most importantly, I had to consider safety precautions—planning to hike in areas where I wouldn’t be completely isolated, for one.
+Also, I had to prepare to keep food on me at all times rather than in the car, to prevent bears tearing apart my cute Ford rental.

 Healthwise, I had to do research regarding elevation sickness, so I wouldn’t climb too fast from sea level and wear myself out too quickly.

-I also had to consider practical things like the type of car to drive, the gear to drive in on the mountain roads, when and where to stop for gas, and where to get gluten-free meals in Lee Vining.
+I went further by considering practical things like the type of car to drive, the gear to drive in on the mountain roads, when and where to stop for gas, and where to find gluten-free meals in Lee Vining.
 I also had to anticipate a dropout of cell phone service.

 I was extremely time-crunched as well.
 The plan was to leave San Jose by evening and drive for 6 hours.
 The following day, I planned to get up early to watch the sun rise at Tunnel View, then drive all the way to Lee Vining by means of Tioga Pass which is known for extremely high elevation.
 After shooting the next sunrise at South Tufa, I had to drive back over the entire Tioga Pass, through Yosemite to the south, and halfway back to the Bay Area before midnight.
 Reaching my hotel just in time to catch a wink before driving to San Jose to catch my early flight back home.